parumahajan/BridgeLabz-Training-AMTPL/README.md

 There were some errors occurring during compilation.
 I had to figure out the reason why they were occurring, and resolve them.

 # 30th October, 2025
+**What I’ve Done:**
+Today, I implemented all types of inheritance in OOPS within Visual Studio in C#.
+I also created pushed my code to the "feature/oops" branch of my GitHub repository.

+**What I Will Do Next:**
+I will go through the pdf provided by sir for Polymorphism and Abstraction, and will implement them in C#.

+**Issues Faced:** Some errors while compiling, but got resolved later on.